farisachugthai/dynamic_ipython/docs/_sources/sphinxext.rst.txt

 Pseudo-Decorators
 =================

+.. sooooo which ones are which?
+Please be more clear!

 Here are the supported decorators, and any optional arguments they take.
 Some of the decorators can be used as options to the entire